ZhongkangZ/LidarIG/README.md

-## C2FiPCN: A Coarse-to-Fine Image-Guided 3D Object Detection Point Cloud Generation Network
+## LidarIG: A Image-Guided Point Cloud  Generation  via  Coarse-to-Fine Network for 3D Object Detetion

 ## It will be improved later...